AQuaZar/kottans-backend/README.md

 * 'df' command that displays free disk space
 * 'ps' command, used to examine running programs or processes

-An article on [Linux Command](http://linuxcommand.org) provided a couple useful features like Brace Expansion, Command Substitution and now I comprehed the power of `chmod 777` 😄
+An article on [Linux Command](http://linuxcommand.org) provided a couple useful features like Brace Expansion, Command Substitution and now I comprehend the power of `chmod 777` 😄

 ![Screenshot of performed tasks](task-unix-shell/CLI_Complete.png)
 ![Screenshot of performed tasks](task-unix-shell/Linux_Survival_Complete.png)

+---

 ## 2 - Git Collaboration